Loading Fonts

 // @param[in] style The style to register the font as.

 // @param[in] weight The weight to load when the font face contains multiple weights, otherwise the weight to register the font as.
-By
+By default, it loads all found font weights.

 // @param[in] fallback_face True to use this font face for unknown characters in other font faces.